blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Link Types

-Link Types are only able to be changed through _semantic annotations_ and as such, any Link Type `X`, with the same Base URI as another Link Type `Y` (i.e. a different version of the same link type), are _compatible_.
+Link types are only able to be changed through _semantic annotations_ and as such, any link type `X`, with the same Base URI as another link type `Y` (i.e. a different version of the same link type), are _compatible_.

 ## When to Check Compatibility of Types